dragon-fury/checklist/README.md

-checklist
+Checklist
 =========

-First try at Angular JS
+First try at Angular JS.
+Checklist kind of app.